meditationstuff/protocol_1/index.md

 [<a href="#109a6h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p18" href="#p18">p18:</a>

+Explore the It-ness-in-itself-ness / it-as-itself-ness / self-evident-ness of sensations, especially-but-not-exclusively with respect to "self" related sensations and/or/also what Bruce Mangan calls the "nonsensory fringe of consciousness" ("(non-)sensory," here, being  "not the typical/traditional sense doors.")

+I sometimes call this/these “back-and-beside-and-behind” phenomenology, sort of peripheral, sort of inner space, sort of locational but not, and so on.

+You might also be sort of detecting sometimes a sort of "sliding" or "slush" or "slack" between "awareness" and "contents."

+There might also be a bit of "whole-field" / "all at once" type stuff or dynamics or like at least an interplay between something like "big awareness" and "small awareness." (cf. contraction and expansion, not-two, something something)

+(cf. also "luminosity" ; "in the seeing, just the seen; in the hearing, just the heard")

+It might be helpful to explore things like "perfect-no-doing-interaction" or "awareness-in[-momentary-]stillness."
+Or, don’t try to make it different, see it for what it is, find the “sensate source of inference, the sensate source of mediate knowing”

+* If "X" how do you know "X"? (cf. self-illuminated with no movement and no remainder)
+* Where/"where" are the sensations/"sensations" from which you infer e.g. doing itself, "attending" itself, """knowing""" itself, and so on.
+* (a) Inference and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference
+* (a) Seeming and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference
+* (a) "Apparentness" and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference
+* (a) Knowing and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference

+You can probably get a taste of all this anytime, but you might find this “works” "better" when “not much left to do,” little layering left, and so on.

+None of this has to be perfect or necessarily even particularly exhaustive.
+Just play with it, experiment with it, as you get stuck or it calls to you or you fall into it.

+[<a href="#109a7h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>